 10 Fun & Edible Food Science Experiments for Kids

-- Solid VS. Liquid Edible Sensory Play (via Go Science Girls)
+- Solid VS. Liquid Edible Sensory Play (via Go Science Kids)

 - How Does Food Change When It’s Cooked? (via A Mom with a Lesson Plan)

-- The Science Behind Edible Glass (via Go Science Girls)
+- The Science Behind Edible Glass (via Go Science Kids)

 - Chocolate Science – Reversible Change (via Little Bins for Little Hands)